CityOfBoston/contextual_range_filter/README.txt

 a view not just by a single value, but also by RANGE.

-Just like normal contextual filters, contextual range filters may be set by appending filter values to the URL.
+Just like normal contextual filters, contextual range filters may be set by appending filter "arguments" to the URL.
 Examples follow below.

-Numeric (float, integer) and alphabetical (string) ranges are supported, as well as lists.
+Integer, float, string and date ranges are supported, as well as lists.

-Taxonomy term ids, node ids etc are special cases of integers so will work also.
+Node ids etc are special cases of integers so will work also.

 You may use the OR ('+') and the negate operators.
 You negate by ticking the "Exclude" box on the Views Contextual filter configuration panel, in the "More"